nicholasdille/container-slides/160_gitlab_ci/120_templates/exercise.md

 ## Task 2: Loading templates from a local file

-Move the template into a separate file `go.yaml` and use the [`include`](https://docs.gitlab.com/ee/ci/yaml/#include) keyword to import the template.
+Move the templates into a separate file `go.yaml` and use the [`include`](https://docs.gitlab.com/ee/ci/yaml/#include) keyword to import the template from a local file.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

 ??? info "Hint (Click if you are stuck)"
     Create the file `go.yaml` and move the template there.
-Use the `include` keyword to import the template.
+Use the [`include:local`](https://docs.gitlab.com/ci/yaml/#includelocal) keyword to import the template.

 ??? example "Solution (Click if you are stuck)"
     `go.yaml`: